steven-halla/casino_hell/README.md

 in REST area there are two characters that are not having collisoin because we have them set to GLOBAL state. we can solve this by putting a barrier and not draw it that way they cant walk through the NPC 86753

+if I press the P key on any screen it opens up the plaeyr stats when yhou go back to start screen but not the current screen

+the doctor has a bug that her last message wont play twice you have to leave and enter screen

+there is a bug that is giving me infinte spirit, hp and spirit

+nelly is bugged she is not reducing player HP to 1